 Why Penn State Behrend?

+You'll supplement your lessons in theory and your laboratory work with undergraduate research.
 And, if your interests lean toward astronomy, you can make use of our Mehalso Observatory and Yahn Planetarium.

 What Will I Study in Physics?